Evan001011/App/replit.md

 - Maintains consistent spacing (p-2, p-4, p-6 system)
 - All interactive elements have proper data-testid attributes

+## Deployment Instructions

+### Publishing Your App
+When you publish/deploy Studently to production:

+1. **Configure Environment Variables:**
+   - Go to the Deployments tab in Replit
+   - Open your deployment settings
+   - Add the following secrets:
+     - `OPENAI_API_KEY`: Your OpenAI API key (required for AI Study features)
+     - `SESSION_SECRET`: A random string for session security

+2. **Redeploy:**
+   - After adding the secrets, redeploy your app
+   - The AI Study features will now work in production

+3. **Verify:**
+   - Test all AI subject modes to ensure they're working
+   - Check that calendar and tasks persist correctly

+**Important:** Development and production environments have separate secret configurations.
+Secrets set in development won't automatically transfer to production.

 ## Future Enhancements (Next Phase)
 - AI chat streaming responses for better UX (currently returns full responses)
 - User authentication with Replit Auth